mayolatoye/Interactive-Lab-Hub/Final Lab/README.md

 The Magic Mirror API that allows extension development was very useful in this project.
 Using the UI and connecting to the Raspeberry Pi allowed front end maximal manipulation and re-design.

-This tutorial is a useful guide to [follow](https://medium.com/@lihz01051/my-experience-of-building-a-smart-mirror-5ebd6ab512bf) you can also see teh customm code for this project [here](https://github.com/mayolatoye/Interactive-Lab-Hub/tree/Fall2021/Final%20Lab/mindfulmirror)
+This tutorial is a useful guide to [follow](https://medium.com/@lihz01051/my-experience-of-building-a-smart-mirror-5ebd6ab512bf) you can also see the customm code for this project [here](https://github.com/mayolatoye/Interactive-Lab-Hub/tree/Fall2021/Final%20Lab/mindfulmirror)

 _Visualizations_

-The memes are some of the "funny" content are created using the wonderful program [canva](https://www.canva.com/) I was asked about this a lot on demo day.
+The memes and some of the "funny" content are created using the wonderful program [canva](https://www.canva.com/) I was asked about this a lot on demo day.

 Here is a sample of some of the visuals once the session was completed by the user.